DaveBenham/VenomPremium/README.md

 ### Fundamental Frequency Modulation

-Frequency modulation can be applied to the Fundamental wave via the **FM** CV input, with its own dedicated attenuater.
+Frequency modulation can be applied to the Fundamental wave via the **FM** CV input, with its own dedicated attenuator.

 There are three FM modes controlled by the small associated **LIN** button.
 - **Off** ***(gray, default)***: Exponential FM is used.
 The CV is DC coupled.